Cartrigger/QCXRSupport/README.md

 ## Install

-1. fill the token and other values in config.json.
+1. fill in the token and other values in config.json.

 2. run npm i